Get Twitter !

 ||Get Twitter ! + Add to Favs|

 Who knew Twitter would become so popular when it made its debut at the 2007 SXSW Conference?
-The micro-blogging social startup was fueled by the fire of SXSW and has become a household name in the digital industry ever since (even though the site launched nine months prior to the conference).
+(That was eons ago!)
+The micro-blogging social startup was fueled by the fire of SXSW and is now a well-established household name.
 The Twitter app allows you to follow your interests and develop new ones with a mobile version of the social-networking mogul.

-The official Twitter mobile apps for iPhone and Android debuted in 2010.
-It’s easy to obtain short and quick bursts of information from individuals or brands that you actually care about.
-Twitter boasts real-time search capabilities, trending topics, and of course tweeting and retweeting.
-You can easily browse and search for your interests.
+We love the app, because it’s easy to obtain short and quick bursts of information from individuals or brands that you actually care about.
+Twitter boasts real-time search capabilities, trending topics and, of course, tweeting.

-The concept and design of the app is simple for acute social users such as yourself, but is also easy to use as a novice.
-You can easily scroll up and down to review your Twitter feed, or tap on one of the four options in the bottom navigation bar.
-You can also follow or unfollow, send a direct message, reply and retweet with the tap of a finger.
+The concept and design of the app is simple for acute social users such as ourselves, but it’s also easy to use as a novice.
+You can scroll up and down to review your Twitter feed, or tap on one of the options in the bottom navigation bar.
+You can also follow or unfollow someone, send a direct message, reply and retweet with the tap of a finger.

-While this is a no-frills way to deal with Twitter, you still get some cool functions, like the ability to include photos from your phone in your Twitter updates or add GPS location tracking to them.
-Compare this to what you can do with an app like TweetDeck (follow multiple Twitter accounts in different columns on the page, as well as Facebook, for example), and the Twitter app feels a bit simplistic.
+While this is a no-frills way to use Twitter, you still get some cool functions, like the ability to include photos from your phone in your Twitter updates (and even edit them in-app) or add GPS location tracking to them.
 The Twitter mobile app is stable and useful—everything you could ever really need with your own Twitter profile.

 For more ratings on this app's security, battery consumption and data usage, check out Verizon's Android App Reviews.